JPL-Evapotranspiration-Algorithms/monte-carlo-sensitivity/README.md

 ### Sensitivity Analysis

-The `sensitivity_analysis` function performs sensitivity analysis by perturbing input variables and observing the effect on output variables.
+The `sensitivity_analysis` function performs systematic sensitivity analysis by perturbing input variables and observing the effect on output variables.

 ```python
 import pandas as pd